noahehall/theBookOfNoah/linux/docker/docker.md

 ### docker images
   - list installed images (for the active machine)
+  - ways to build docker images
+    - docker commands / by hand
+      - fire up a container with docker run and input the commands to create yoru image on the command line
+      - create an image with docker commit
+      - fire if your  doingn proofs of concepts to see whether your isntallation process works
+        - should keep notes to define the steps for creating your image via a more sopphisticated method
+    - dockerfile
+      - build from a  known base image and specify the build with a limited set of simple commands
+    - dockerfile and configuration management (CM) tool
+      - same as dockerfile, but you hand over control of the build to a more sophisticated CM tool
+      - useful when a dockerifle isnt enough for complex build steps
+    - scratch mage and import a set of files
+      - from an empty image, import a TAR file with the required files
+      - useful if you want to import a set of self-contained files created elseware
 ```sh
   # show all images, including intermediate images
   docker images -a